 5. They can be pretty house decors

 Plants are beautiful and they make any place more pleasing to the eyes.
-Putting a big pot of plant with broad leaves at your entrance welcome you with positive energy and good luck.
+Putting a big pot of plant with broad leaves at your entrance welcomes you with positive energy and good luck.
 For an added beauty, use a decorative pot.
 These pots are also popular today.
 Most indoor plants do not need too much watering, cultivating, and trimming.
 Therefore you do not need to exert extra effort to take care of them.
 Placing potted plants on various corners of your home can also add to the cool and fresh ambiance of the area.
 Now you can fill any awkward space and turn it into a mini green paradise!